How We Spend the Sports Premium Funding at Enfield Academy of New Waltham

 At Enfield Academy of New Waltham, we believe in the absolute importance of keeping children healthy, including their mental well-being, and encouraging them to develop healthy lifestyles for life.

-We have a range of physical activites running across break-times and a wide range of sports clubs (including football, martial arts and badminton) and mental well-being clubs (including gardening, art and craft and mindfulness) running before and after school.
+We have a range of physical activities running across break-times and a wide range of sports clubs (including football, zumba, gymnastics, tag rugby and badminton).

-Our school is signed up for the 'Golden Mile', which encourages children to run / walk as far as possible during their three-times weekly sessions, over and above their PE lessons.
-This contributes to their overall fitness and activitiy levels and helps to maintain a healthy life-style too.
-Our children receive specialist PE coaches for some of their PE lessons.
-Our school is also signed up to the local 'Schools Sports Partnership' to enable our children to enter a range of sports competitions across the year.
+Our school is signed up for the 'Daily Mile', which encourages children to run / walk as far as possible during their daily sessions, over and above their PE lessons.
+This contributes to their overall fitness and activity levels and helps to maintain a healthy life-style too.
+Our children receive PE lessons from our specialist PE Coaches.
+Our school is also signed up to the local 'Schools Sports Partnership' to enable our children to enter a range of sports competitions across the year; and to enable support and development for staff and pupil sport leaders.

-The government has pledged to retain this level of funding for the sport premium, until 2020.
-Following this period, we have ensured that our model is sustainable: staff members have been upskilled to continue the curriculum work undertaken by our sports provider; outside providers / staff members will continue to run our wide range of clubs; an outdoor learning staff member and a mental well-being staff member have been appointed to our team; and our school is identified in the 'Local Football Facility Plan' to have a MUGA built on the school grounds.
+The government has pledged to retain funding for the sport premium until at least 2025.
+Following this period, we have ensured that our model is sustainable: staff members have been upskilled to continue the curriculum work undertaken by our PE coach; outside providers / staff members will continue to run our wide range of clubs; a mental well-being staff member has been appointed to our team; a MUGA has been built to enable outdoor games all year round; and our school is identified in the 'Local Football Facility Plan' to have a community football outdoor facility built on the school grounds.

 Please read the reports below, which show a full break-down of how we spent the funding over the previous year and the present year and the impact it had on children's participation.